-The City of St. John's wishes to allow Townhouses at 68 Queen's Road.
-See Council Decision Note dated February 2, 2021 for Background Information on St. John's Municipal Plan Amendment Number 154, 2021 and Development Regulations Amendment Number 706, 2021
+The City of St. John's wishes to allow an Apartment Building at 68 Queen's Road.
+A Municipal Plan Amendment to redesignate land from the Open Space Land Use District to the Residential Land Use District and a Development Regulations Amendment to rezone land from the Open Space (O) Zone to a site-specific Apartment Harvey Road (AHR) Zone is required to accommodate the development.
+See Council Decision Note dated February 2, 2021 and November 17, 2021 for Background Information on St. John's Municipal Plan Amendment Number 1, 2021 and Development Regulations Amendment Number 1, 2021.